Stress - Sources of Support

 Internal help and support

-Juice has launched a set of dedicated webpages for staff to access and use to consider their own and others' mental wellbeing.
-Designed to be a practical resource, the new webpages provide advice, guidance and signposts to available services, information and activities.
+The Staff Wellbeing programme has a set of dedicated webpages for staff to access and use to consider their own and others' mental wellbeing.
+Designed to be a practical resource, these webpages provide advice, guidance and signposts to available services, information and activities.

 Occupational Health Services

 Referrals to the service aim to both support staff and assist managers in their decision-making when dealing with work-related health issues.

 Health Assured Staff Advisory Line and Counselling Service